Masonatorr/PB3-Gear-Generator/README.md

 ![Trapezoidal Tooth Rack Gear](https://github.com/Masonatorr/PB3-Gear-Generator/assets/42453670/62268870-cc55-433c-89e2-049ac8882e56 "Trapezoidal Tooth Rack Gear")

-To select which gear you want to generate, type the gear's number into the input field.
+To pick which gear you want to generate, select one from the dropdown menu.
+Values will persist between different gear types.

 ## Number of Teeth:
 Self explanatory.
 Whatever number you enter is the number of teeth that the resulting gear will have.
 Increasing this number will make the teeth thinner unless you increase the gear radius.